FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in Kiribati
+Healthcare in Kiribati

 Medical facilities at the general hospital in Tarawa are modest.
 Elsewhere, nurse practitioners generally staff clinics.